liqotech/liqo/docs/pages/User/Configure/discovery.md

 ### Untrusted Mode

-When a new Kubernetes cluster is deployed, by default, it creates a new CA that will be used to issue all needed certificates.
-This CA is required by a remote client that want to contact a cluster.
+When a new Kubernetes cluster is deployed, by default, it creates a new self-signed Certification AUthority (CA) that is be used to issue all certificates.
+This CA needs to be trusted by each remote client that wants to contact the cluster.

-To allow users to use Liqo without the need of managing TLS certificates and to have a trusted CA installed on API server, we support an Untrusted Mode.
+To allow the users to use Liqo without requiring to manage TLS certificates and have a trusted CA installed in the API server, we support an Untrusted Mode.
 With this modality a cluster that wants to contact another one can read its CA certificate in a well-known path.

 ![../images/discovery/untrusted.png](/images/discovery/untrusted.png)